arcxp/content-search-validator/README.md

 ## opensearch container

 You can directly access the opensearch container on port 9200.
+Note, this is https and has a self signed certificate and needs --insecure or -k.
 This requires basic auth admin:admin

 ```
 curl \